mikavir/rx-decode/README.md

 ### Typography

-Based on research from the [Print Authority](https://theprintauthority.com/best-fonts-for-medical-printed-materials/), I've identified fonts commonly utilized in healthcare-related writing or web applications.
-One prominent example is QuickSands, which stands out due to its rounded terminals, enhancing readability.
-Opting for a font traditionally employed in healthcare communication fosters a sense of familiarity within the medical community.
+Based on research from the  [Print Authority](https://theprintauthority.com/best-fonts-for-medical-printed-materials/), I've identified fonts commonly used in healthcare-related writing or web applications.
+One prominent example is QuickSands, known for its rounded terminals, which enhance readability.
+Opting for a font traditionally employed in healthcare communication fosters familiarity within the medical community.
 By leveraging such fonts, this game aims to resonate more effectively with its target audience, primarily medical professionals.

 - [Quicksands](https://fonts.google.com/specimen/Quicksand) was used for all text.